darccio/mergo/README.md

 # Mergo

-A helper to merge structs in Golang.
+A helper to merge structs and maps in Golang.
 Useful for configuration default values, avoiding messy if-statements.

 Also a lovely [comune](http://en.wikipedia.org/wiki/Mergo) (municipality) in the Province of Ancona in the Italian region Marche.